The Holiday Listing Letters, part 2,

 By that time, your clients could already be under contract.

 The price?
-Since these letters are only good for a few weeks each year, they’re yours for only $9.
+Since these letters are only good for about two months each year, they’re yours for only $17.

-Can you afford to take time to write them yourself for less than $2 each?
+Can you afford to take time to write them yourself for $3.40 each?

 Did you miss the original Holiday Listing Letter Set?